MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/prepare-your-o365-tenant.md

 # Prepare your Microsoft 365 tenant

-If you are a Microsoft 365 subscriber, you can develop apps for Microsoft Teams with one of the following [plans](https://products.office.com/business/compare-more-office-365-for-business-plans):
+Microsoft 365 subscribers can develop apps for Microsoft Teams with one of the following [plans](https://products.office.com/business/compare-more-office-365-for-business-plans):

 * Basic
 * Standard